Art Movements Glossary

 Kitchen Sink art

-Term originally used as the title of an article by David Sylvester in the journal Encounter refering to the work of the realist artists known as the Beaux Arts Quartet, John Bratby, Derrick Greaves, Edward Middleditch and Jack Smith.
+Term originally used as the title of an article by David Sylvester in the journal Encounter referring to the work of the realist artists known as the Beaux Arts Quartet, John Bratby, Derrick Greaves, Edward Middleditch and Jack Smith.

 Kinetic Art